 \section{Material and Methods}

 In this section, we: i) present the MaskSDM method and describe how it overcomes critical limitations of traditional SDMs in Section \ref{sec:masksdm}; ii) explain how MaskSDM can be leveraged to improve estimates of Shapley values in Section \ref{sec:shapley}; and iii) outline the experimental setup used in this study to evaluate our approach in Section \ref{sec:setup}, since MaskSDM is a general framework with multiple possible implementations.
-This part includes a description of the dataset, details on the model architecture and training process, and a presentation of alternative approaches evaluated for comparison.